 Three Questions For Us All

-I’m often asked about the purpose of my work, and more often than not, the answer has less to do with art than with language and its evolving nature — a perspective that the Germans might call a ‘weltanschauung’ or a worldview.
-I’ve always been more interested in exploring image as a part of our cultural evolutions, rather than as luxuries, documents, utilities, or simply personal preferences.
+I’m often asked about the purpose of my work, and the answer usually has less to do with art than language.
+I’ve always been more interested in exploring image within the context of our cultural evolutions, rather than as luxuries, documents, utilities, or personal preferences.
 With the proliferation of image-making tools into almost every pocket on the planet, it’s due for a revival in meanings and values.
 The ways we decode and read the visuals we capture — from body gestures, colours, facial features, class, status, beauty or age — take place at a great many levels that the majority of us remain entirely unaware of.
 So with the promise of sudden and spectacular transformation that our communications hold, do we still understand how to read what they mean?
-The idea of approaching languages and reading may seem daunting at first, but as with all forms of reading, the skills to master them are innate parts of our human nature — a nature that we are all capable of cultivating and strengthening.
+The idea of approaching image as a deeper language may seem daunting at first, but as with all forms of reading, the skills to master them are innate parts of our nature — a nature that we are all capable of cultivating and strengthening.